aimms/how-to/Articles/351/351-app-initialization-termination-with-libraries.rst

     #.
 The input case is the case constructed by the data session (WinUI or WebUI) to provide input to the solver session.

     #.
 The output case is the case constructed by the solver session to pass the results to the data session.

+    .. tip:: It may be redundant to read in data in an initialization procedure of a solver session when that data is also provided in the input case.

+#.
+WinUI: the actions taken by a WinUI application published on AIMMS PRO by opening and closing the ``InitTerm`` application.

+    .. note:: WinUI is not available in the community edition and it is on the `deprecate list <https://documentation.aimms.com/deprecation-table.html#deprecated-and-end-of-life>`_

+    .. note:: A published WinUI app can be closed in two ways:

+        #.
+By running the procedure ``ExitAimms``.

+        #.
+By closing the window.

 #.
 AimmsCmd: Running the ``InitTerm`` application via AimmsCmd and just opening and closing it.